daya0576/beaverhabits/README.md

 # Derivatives

-- [HabitDeck](https://github.com/nov1n/HabitDeck): Turn your Stream Deck into an interactive habit tracker
+- [HabitDeck](https://github.com/nov1n/HabitDeck): Turn your Steam Deck into an interactive habit tracker
 - [Apple Shortcut](https://github.com/daya0576/beaverhabits/discussions/50#discussion-7746029): A shortcut for sharing the App on iPhone
 - [Home Assistant Switch](https://github.com/daya0576/beaverhabits/issues/55#issuecomment-2569685687): A switch for home assistant to mark a habit as done
 - ...